 This article may contain compensated links.
 See our full disclosure here

-In this episode, we are talking about the modern-day version of the Grand Tour.
 The Grand Tour of Italy is a tradition that dates back hundreds of years to the 17th century when well-to-do English gentlemen and later American men and women would travel to Europe as a rite of passage on becoming an adult.
-While their trips took them to France and Greece they would spend most of their time exploring Italy – in particular Rome, Florence, and Venice.
-As steam trains arrived in Europe in the 19th century, this opportunity opened up to the middle classes and later Thomas Cook took the concept and converted it into some of the world’s first tour packages which many tour companies like Trafalgar, Perillo, and others copy to this day, with many people starting their adventures in Italy on a tour like this.
+As steam trains arrived in Europe in the 19th century, this opportunity opened up to the middle classes and later Thomas Cook took the concept and converted it into some of the world’s first tour packages which many tour companies like Trafalgar, Perillo, and others copy to this day, with many people starting their adventures in Italy on a tour like this – a modern-day version of the Grand Tour.
+While our guest’s trips took them to France and Greece, they would spend most of their time exploring Italy – in particular Rome, Florence, and Venice.

 We talk to Kathleen Guglielmo, who, along with her cousins did her own Grand Tour of Italy – 18 days traveling around the country on a tour with a private driver, with all accommodation, lunches, and excursions included – organized by friends of Untold Italy – Joe Banana Limos & Travel.
 We learn about the many advantages of traveling this way through cities, to the coast, and the Tuscan countryside.